-All displays are action-type messages, and the operator must respond with a GO command.
+All displays are action-type messages and must be responded to by the operator with a GO command.

 9.2.2.
 Log File DISPLAY

 A DISPLAY with mnemonic-name associated with SYSLOG permits the COBOL program to display messages to the system console and the system log file.
 Message size is limited to 55 contiguous characters.
 COBOL displays are prefixed with the code CD11.
 This display is an informational-type message and does not require the operator to respond with a GO command (unlike SYSCONSOLE).